Title of PhD: The Implementation of Ecosystem Services Values into Policy Tools and Decision-Making Processes

 He evaluates which barriers exist keeping decision-makers from implementing the value of ecosystem services into their everyday decisions and which actions and tools can mitigate such barriers.
-He is also interested in the incentive- and power-structures of decision-makers and other actors being involved in environmental politics.
+He is also interested in the incentive- and power-structures of decision-makers and other actors being involved in environmental policy.

 Oliver is a part-time PhD researcher.
 Besides his research at the University of Birmingham he works as freelance consultant for environmental economics and policy.
-His work and research are closely related and he acts as an intermediate in the interface between academia, politics, and economy.
+His work and research are closely related and he acts as intermediate in the interface between academia, politics, and economy.

 Oliver holds a diploma in economics from the University of Oldenburg, Germany.
 His studies were focussed on sustainability economics and management.
 Whilst studying, Oliver gained a special interest in the political dimension of environmental-economic problems; particularly why governmental institutions so often fail to inhibit or mitigate market failures.
 His diploma thesis was ‘die institutionenökonomische Analyse des Politikversagens beim Klimaschutz’ (the institutional-economic analysis of the political failure in climate protection).

 Oliver gained his first professional experience as scientific intern with Green Budget Germany, undertaking a study about externalities and subsidies in the German coal industry, commissioned by Greenpeace Germany.
 In 2010 he entered the United Kingdom and started working as freelance consultant (Consultancy for Environmental Economics & Policy).

 Hölzinger, O., 2011.
 Economic Valuation in Practice: The Green Infrastructure in Birmingham and the Black Country.
 In Young, C, Besenyei, L., Hooper, I. and Moreton-Jones, K. (eds) (2011) Landscape ecology and ecosystem services.
 Proceedings of the 18th Annual Conference of ialeUK.
 Wolverhampton: ialeUK, pp. 210–213.

 Hölzinger, O., 2010.
-Institutionenökonomische Analyse des Politikversagens beim Klimaschutz: Warum dem Marktversagen “Klimawandel” ein massives Politikversagen “Klimaschutz” entgegensteht, VDM Verlag Dr. Müller.
+Institutionenökonomische Analyse des Politikversagens beim Klimaschutz: Warum dem Marktversagen “Klimawandel” ein massives Politikversagen “Klimaschutz” entgegensteht.
+VDM Verlag Dr. Müller.

 Hölzinger, O., 2012.
-The Economic Evaluation of Moseley Bog & Joy’s Wood LNR, Birmingham: Birmingham & Black Country Wildlife Trust.
+The Economic Evaluation of Moseley Bog & Joy’s Wood LNR, Birmingham & Black Country Wildlife Trust, Birmingham.
 Available at: http://ceep-online.co.uk/index.php/projects-a-publications/80-the-economic-evaluation-of-moseley-bog-a-joys-wood-lnr.

 Meyer, B., Küchler, S. & Hölzinger, O., 2010.
 Staatliche Förderungen der Stein- und Braunkohle im Zeitraum 1950 - 2008, Berlin: Green Budget Germany.
 Available at: http://www.greenpeace.de/fileadmin/gpd/user_upload/themen/energie/Kohlesubventionen_1950-2008.pdf.